PabloPavan/CryptoWallets/README.md

 Simple wallets for crypto

 # Goal of this repo
-Build a simple system (over engenirig)  to provide a crypto wallet
+Build a simple system (over engineering)  to provide a crypto wallet

 # Technologies
-Node (Express and Sequelize)
+-Node (Express and Sequelize)
-Apache Kafka
+-Apache Kafka
 ## Deploy
-Terraform with Docker
+-Terraform with Docker